jannalmb00/Travel-Website/README.md

 **5. Blog page**
 The BOOK page contains a navigation menu and a form where the user can book their next dream destination.
 A table is also present on the page which contains the selected tours when exploring the TOURS page.
 Having a table and the form on the same page can help the user visually compare the options that she had when exploring the TOUR page.

+**What is needed to perofrm this:**
+1. Visual Studio Code
+2. Mkae sure to install Live server as an extension in Visual Studio Code
+3. Make sure to open it with as folder to make sure that every functioanlities of the website is performing well.